July 28, 2021

 Supporting you to deploy effective recruitment and retention

-Your reputation as an employer is critical to attracting the best staff and
+Your reputation as an employer is critical to attracting the best staff and to keeping them.

 Your local community is often your biggest source of recruitment so it is essential that you are respected and valued by local stakeholders.
 What people are saying about you down at the local hairdressers or in a community Facebook group matters, a lot.